 Just above the Mini Timeline are the trim controls for setting the In and Out points.
 Drag them to set the playback range, or double-click between them to clear both of them and reset to the full play range.

 Particle Illusion is preset driven, and there are well over 2500 particle emitters in the various emitter libraries.
-Only a single “Sampler” library is installed with Particle Illusion, but to get the additional libraries use the link provided in the “Help” menu:
+Only two libraries — the locked “Sampler” library and the editable “Custom” library — are installed with Particle Illusion.
+To get the additional libraries use the link provided in the “Help” menu:

 You’ll need to restart Particle Illusion after installing those libraries to make them available.

-The concept of libraries is not so important in Particle Illusion at this time, since it is not possible to create new libraries or modify the libraries.
-(These features are planned for a future release.)
+The concept of libraries is not so important in Particle Illusion because of the search function, but libraries do provide some level of organization.
 The important thing to know is that the emitters have been grouped into themed libraries, so that most smoke emitters are in the “Smoke” library, explosions are in “Explosions”, etc.

 This is only important if you’re manually browsing the libraries, but with so many emitters to look at the only realistic way to browse is to first use the emitter search function.

 The emitter search can really help you reduce the number of emitters that you need to browse, and is the best way to quickly find what you’re looking for without a huge amount of scrolling.

 To search the emitter libraries, just start typing in the Search box below the preview.